joejenett/i.webthings/_posts/2019-02-16-following-the-dailywebthing-linkport-and-daily-pointers-on-the-fediverse.md

 categories:
   - i-webthings
 ---
-(Update 08/11/21: Mastodon syndication is being discontinued.)

-I&#8217;m pleased to announce _the dailywebthing linkport_ and _dailywebthing daily pointers_ are now available on the Fediverse.
+I’m pleased to announce _the dailywebthing linkport_ and _dailywebthing daily pointers_ are now available on the Fediverse.
 It&#8217;s easy to follow either (or both) of these linkblogs from your Mastodon client.

 To follow the _linkport,_ search for _@the.dailywebthing_ in your client&#8217;s search form and follow: